edgeimpulse/example-sparkfun-ccs811-himax/README.md

 * classification: run inference on target.

 After a long IDLE period, you should wait for 20 minutes before accurate readings are generated (see [datasheet](https://cdn.sparkfun.com/assets/2/c/c/6/5/CN04-2019_attachment_CCS811_Datasheet_v1-06.pdf)).

+A public project to classify tea and chocolate is available [here](https://studio.edgeimpulse.com/public/23260/latest/).
+This should just be used as a reference as samples are tighly correlated to the air quality and products.